AdobeDocs/commerce-operations.en/help/installation/prerequisites/commerce.md

         </tr>
     <tr>
         <td><p>Integrator, packager</p></td>
-        <td><p>Wants full control over all components installed, has access to the Magento server, highly technical, might repackage {{site.data.var.ce}} with other components.</p>
+        <td><p>Wants full control over all components installed, has access to the Magento server, highly technical, might repackage Magento Open Source with other components.</p>
         </td>
         <td><ol><li>Creates a Composer <em>project</em> that contains the list of components to use.</li>
             <li>Uses Composer to update package dependencies; uses <code>composer create-project</code> to get the Magento metapackage.</li>